 It’s often said that sweating helps the body ‘detox’.

 In one sense, this makes sense – the body is always working to rid itself of the byproducts of metabolism - thus we urinate and defecate to this end.
-However, you’ll never read anything in a physiology textbook about how the process of sweating also helps to remove toxic pollutants from the body – the main reason those of us with a focus on natural medicine encourage detox.
+However, you’ll never read anything in a physiology textbook about how the process of sweating also helps to remove toxic pollutants from the body – it's not exactly mainstream thinking.

 In traditional medical-physiological texts, sweating is only defined as a means of thermoregulation, or controlling body temperature.
-In this sense, when we sweat, it allows the skin to cool, thereby lowering body temperature.
+When we look at it that way, when we sweat, it allows the skin to cool thereby lowering body temperature.

 Mainstream medicine will deny that sweating is an important avenue for detox, let alone that detoxification is even a ‘real’ event, much the same way that environmental pollutants are usually neglected as a possible cause of ill health, and chemical prescriptions are the only answer to a patient’s symptoms.